BBuchholz/gladly-antediluvian-cathedral/README.md

 ## Checklist

-When you use this template, try to follow the checklist to update your info properly

-- [ ] Modify LICENSING as needed

-- [ ] Change the title in `App.vue`
-- [ ] Change title on home page
+DELETE THESE AS THEY ARE DONE

-- [ ] Change the default MYRIAD SYMBOL to reflect Desired Branding
+- [ ] Change the default MYRIAD SYMBOL to reflect Desired Branding (TODO: LETS PICK A NEW SYMBOL FOR MUSIC)

-- [ ] Change the hostname in `vite.config.ts`
 - [ ] change all github links to point to the proper site
 - [ ] change demo link to hosted site
-- [ ] add Logo to index.vue
+- [ ] add Logo to index.vue, copy from nameless-star...

 - [ ] Change the favicon in `public`